John Sullivan (general)

-John Sullivan (February 17, 1740 – January 23, 1795) was an American general in the Revolutionary War winning several key battles most notably the Delaware crossing.
-He was a delegate in the Continental Congress where he signed the Continental Association, the third governor of New Hampshire, and a United States district judge of the United States District Court for the District of New Hampshire.
+Major General John Sullivan (February 17, 1740 – January 23, 1795) was a Continental Army officer, politician and judge who served in the American Revolutionary War and participated in several key events of the conflict, most notably George Washington's crossing of the Delaware River.
+He was also a delegate to the Continental Congress, where Sullivan signed the Continental Association.
+After the war, he served as the third governor of New Hampshire and was appointed as a United States district judge of the District Court for the District of New Hampshire.

-Sullivan, the third son of American settlers, served as a major general in the Continental Army and as governor (or "president") of New Hampshire.
-He commanded the Sullivan Expedition in 1779, a scorched earth campaign against the Iroquois towns that had taken up arms against the American revolutionaries.
+Sullivan, the third son of American settlers, led the Sullivan Expedition in 1779, a scorched earth campaign by the Continental Army which destroyed 40 Iroquois villages, killed 200 Iroquois and forcibly displaced 5,000 Iroquois as refugees to British-controlled Fort Niagara.
+There is a historiographical debate over whether or not the actions of Sullivan and his troops during the expedition constitute genocide.
 As a member of Congress, Sullivan worked closely with the French ambassador to the United States, the Chevalier de la Luzerne.